 The strength of SESA for REDD+ is that it combines analytical and participatory approaches in an iterative fashion throughout the preparation of the R-PP and R-Package.
-The SESA aims to integrate key environmental and social considerations relevant to REDD+ at the earliest stage of decision making, establishing their inter-linkages with economic and political factors.
+The SESA aims to integrate key environmental and social considerations relevant to REDD+ at the earliest stage of programmatic decision making, establishing their inter-linkages with economic and political factors.
 The SESA facilitates this planning process to help governments formulate their R-PPs and R-Packages in a way that reflects inputs from key stakeholder groups and addresses the key environmental and social issues identified.
 Through this process, social and environmental opportunities and desirable outcomes are identified and agreed on, to strive to ensure that the REDD+ program will be sustainable and contribute to the country's development objectives.

 The SESA provides inputs for institutional strengthening and criteria for risk management.
-The R-Package will include applicable environmental and social management framework compliant with World Bank safeguard policies or other applicable safeguard policies for screening, impact assessment, and consultations in potential REDD+ programs and projects.
+The R-Package will include an applicable Environmental and Social Management Framework (ESMF) compliant with World Bank safeguard policies for screening, impact assessment, and consultations in potential REDD+ programs and projects.